PEXANE2/azure-docs.tr-tr/articles/active-directory-b2c/active-directory-b2c-quickstarts-spa.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Bu hızlı başlangıçta, aşağıdakileri yapmak için örnek bir tek sayfalı uygulama kullandınız:
+In this quickstart, you used a sample single-page application to:

-* Özel bir oturum açma sayfasıyla oturum açın
+* Sign in with a custom login page
-* Sosyal kimlik sağlayıcısı ile oturum açın
+* Sign in with a social identity provider
-* Azure AD B2C hesabı oluşturma
+* Create an Azure AD B2C account
-* Azure AD B2C tarafından korunan bir Web API 'sini çağırın
+* Call a web API protected by Azure AD B2C

 Kendi Azure AD B2C kiracınızı oluşturarak kullanmaya başlayın.